thriist/docs-content/essentials/what-is-formkit.md

 - Repopulation

 This leads a mess of copy/paste HTML and home-rolled form components to accomplish the job.
 FormKit was built to solve these problems, while making form authoring efficient and enjoyable for developers.

+## What's in a form framework?

+The term *form framework* is not widely used in our industry.
+It's a term we came up with because FormKit does so much more than the alternatives.
+Some packages focus on validation, others on form UI, and others still on form generation from schema.
+FormKit does all of these things and more so it can be your comprehensive solution for forms.

+<formkit-features></formkit-features>

 ## FormKit’s solutions